vividf/AWML/tools/setting_environment/README.md

   - [x] Ubuntu22.04 LTS
     - This scripts do not need docker environment

-## 1. Setup dataset
+## 1. Download dataset
 ### 1.1.
-Most open dataset

-If you want to use open dataset like nuScenes dataset, you set dataset as [mmdetection3d documents](https://mmdetection3d.readthedocs.io/en/latest/advanced_guides/index.html) and [mmdetection documents](https://mmdetection.readthedocs.io/en/latest/user_guides/dataset_prepare.html).
+Download T4dataset

+If you want to download [T4dataset](https://github.com/tier4/tier4_perception_dataset) and you have data access right for [WebAuto](https://docs.web.auto/en/user-manuals/), you can download T4dataset by a predefined script.
+Please refer to [the Readme of the script](/pipelines/webauto/download_t4dataset/) for the specific instruction.

+If you do not have the access to Web.Auto and still want to use the dataset, please contact Web.Auto team from [the Web.Auto contact form](https://web.auto/contact/).
+However, please note that these dataset are currently only available for TIER IV members as of September 2024.

 ### 1.2.
-T4dataset

-If you want to [T4dataset](https://github.com/tier4/tier4_perception_dataset) and you have data access right of [WebAuto](https://docs.web.auto/en/user-manuals/), you can T4dataset by [the script](/pipelines/webauto/download_t4dataset/).
+Download the other open dataset

+If you want to use open dataset like nuScenes dataset, please follow [mmdetection3d documents](https://mmdetection3d.readthedocs.io/en/latest/advanced_guides/index.html) and [mmdetection documents](https://mmdetection.readthedocs.io/en/latest/user_guides/dataset_prepare.html).

 ## 2. Setup environment
 ### 2.1.
 Set repository